 If you’re in the mood for: Horse trekking, camping, and a taste of the nomadic lifestyle on the shores of Kyrgyzstan freshwater lake.

-Route to take: Travel via mashrutkas (mini bus)or shared taxi to the village of Kochkor.
+Route to take: Travel via mashrutkas (mini bus) or shared taxi to the village of Kochkor.
 From there, Song Kul is accessible via horseback or a 4x4 vehicle on sparsely paved roads.
-Brush up on some baseline Russian to help with making arrangements.
+Brush up on some baseline Russian to help when making arrangements.

 Avoid the Sunday Blues: On your way back to Bishkek, pick up a handmade felt carpet produced by the Altyn Kol, a women’s handicraft collective located in Kochkor.